-When trying to avoid toxic children’s products and raise chemical free kids don’t be overwhelmed by all the do’s and don’ts that are constantly being thrown at you.
+When trying to avoid toxic children’s products and raise chemical-free kids don’t be overwhelmed by all the do’s and don’ts that are constantly being thrown at you.

 You don’t have to buy everything before the baby arrives, you can get things after if you find you need them.
 Nearly every Mum will tell you that they bought things they never even used!

-I totally believe that the fact that you are worrying whether you will be a good mum or not already shows that you will be.
+I totally believe that the fact that you are worrying about whether you will be a good mum or not already shows that you will be.

-Luckily, we have around 9 months to prepare for our new arrivals so have plenty of time to do research and choose the products we think will work best for raising chemical free kids.
+Luckily, we have around 9 months to prepare for our new arrivals so have plenty of time to do research and choose the products we think will work best for raising chemical-free kids.

-(I would love to hear of any non-toxic children’s products you love… leave a comment below!)
+I would love to hear of any non-toxic children’s products you love… leave a comment below!

-Don’t forget to share this post to help others avoid toxic children’s products and help them raise chemical free kids!
+Don’t forget to share this post to help others avoid toxic children’s products and help them raise chemical-free kids!